Veterinary Practice Budgeting – Hiring a Veterinary Technician

 2. Have you determined the pay scale?

 When deciding on the basic salary you’ll offer to your new veterinary technician, it’s useful to first consider national and local averages.
-According to the US Bureau of Labor Statistics, the average veterinary technician salary in 2019 was around $35,320 per year (approximately $17 per hour).
-States such as New York and Connecticut tend to pay more (even as high as $60,290) whereas states such as Idaho, Georgia and Oklahoma offer a salary at the lower end of the scale at around $26,928.
+According to the US Bureau of Labor Statistics, the average veterinary technician salary in 2022 was around $38,240 per year (approximately $18.50per hour).
+States such as Washington, California and New York tend to pay more (averaging close to $50k per year) whereas states such as Idaho, Georgia and Oklahoma offer a salary at the lower end of the scale in the mid-$30s.

 Of course, you should take into account factors such as what type of treatment your veterinary practice offers, the standard of animal care, any level of specialization required for the role and of course, what you can afford to pay.